About

 On July 4, 2014, I published Nature’s God: The Heretical Origins of the American Republic, with W.W.
 Norton & Co.
 I like to think of it as a work of patriotic duty.
 Although grounded in a study of the past, the book aims mainly for the future, when, it is hoped, Americans will have outgrown their petty nationalisms and politico-theological fables and will look instead for a more durable explanation of the meaning of the American Revolution.
 The first part of the plan was to supply a revisionist account of the philosophical prehistory of the American Revolution that gives pride of place to a string of philosophers not typically included in the American story, such as Epicurus and Spinoza.
 The main point of the exercise was to articulate an improved theory of liberalism and of its place in the creation of the modern world.

 I have long thought that the more consequential of America’s two revolutions, however, is the one that climaxed in 1865.
 Upon finishing Nature’s God in 2014, I therefore began work on a sequel that examines the philosophical origins of the war over slavery.
-The point of departure was a collection of historical curiosities—such as the fact that Frederick Douglass such a big fan of Ludwig Feuerbach; and that Lincoln borrowed some of his most memorable phrases from the works of an excommunicated Unitarian named Theodore Parker.
+The point of departure was a collection of historical curiosities—such as the fact that Frederick Douglass was a big fan of Ludwig Feuerbach; and that Lincoln borrowed some of his most memorable phrases from the works of an excommunicated Unitarian named Theodore Parker.
 The result was a larger synthesis, according to which the refounding of the American republic involved a revolution of the mind as much as it did a revolution on the ground.

 While working on that project, I arrived at what I like to think is a better understanding of the role of extreme economic inequality in the American past and present.
 The rise of a counter-revolutionary oligarchy, whether among the slaveholders the early republic or the masters of monopoly capitalism today, is the great enemy of reason and the root cause of the degradation of public discourse, or so I came to think.
 This, combined with the daily experiences of child-rearing among America’s educational elite, prompted me to consider the impact of inequality on human rationality in the American present.
-In 2018 I wrote an essay for the Atlantic in 2018 on “the 9.9 percent,” or what I describe somewhat imprecisely as the new American aristocracy.
+In 2018 I wrote an essay for the Atlantic on “the 9.9 percent,” or what I describe somewhat imprecisely as the new American aristocracy.
 A more complete analysis appears in The 9.9 Percent, published by Simon & Schuster in October 2021.

 I subsequently returned to the earlier project on the philosophical origins of the second American Revolution and was pleased to discover that it mostly still made sense.
 The result was An Emancipation of the Mind: Radical Philosophy, the War Over Slavery, and the Refounding of America, published by W.W.
 Norton in early 2024.